By TMoM team member Katie Moosbrugger

-We hope these tips & suggestions from other local moms will help you choose a spot that fits your family's needs and wants.
-Whether you are looking to hit the town & stay busy or relax and soak up the sun ... you are sure to find a perfect destination on our list.
-If you have a beach to add to our "favorites" list, email Rachel@triadmomsonmain.com.
+We hope these tips & suggestions from other local moms will help you choose a beach location that fits your family’s needs and wants.
+If you have a beach to add to our “favorites” list, email us here.

 Distance from Triad: 8-8.5 hours